 Just like with chicken and steak, a sausage cooked sous vide can be held for a long time, but not indefinitely.
 As you begin to hold the meat for longer than around 4 hours or so, it’ll start to take on a mushy, mealy texture.
-I recommend cooking sausages between 45 minutes and 4 hours.
+I recommend maintaining

-Sealing off the bag
+Seal off the bag.

-Sausages and beers
+Sausages and beers.

-The idea of simmering a sausage in beer is an appealing one, but how well does it really work?
-I tried adding various beers to the sealed bags as I cooked bratwurst sausages (I used a hop-heavy IPA, a light lager, and a fresh and fruity saison to cover all my bases), expecting the sausages to come out with extra flavor.
+a sausage in beer is appealing, but how well does it really work?
+I tried adding various beers to the sealed bags as I tested bratwurst sous vide temp (I used a hop-heavy IPA, a light lager, and a fresh and fruity saison to cover all my bases), expecting the sausages to come out with extra flavor.
 Much to my surprise, I found the exact opposite to be the case: the sausages actually lost flavor as they cooked in beer.
-The problem is that even though beer has a few flavorful compounds, it is mostly water, which means that it ends up drawing salt and other compounds out of the sausages as they cook.
+The problem is that even though beer has a few flavorful compounds, it's mostly water, which means that it ends up drawing salt and other compounds out of the sausages as they cook.
 Try and cook a sausage and beer and instead of adding beer flavor to the sausage, you really wind up adding sausage flavor to the beer.

 The solution?
 Heavily season the beer with salt as you add it to the bag.
 Adding salt to the beer helps to balance out the osmotic pressure on the sausages’ cell walls, keeping what's inside them inside while also adding a small amount of beer flavor to the outer layers.

-Getting the perfect finish
+Getting the perfect finish on sausage sous vide.

-- Take the sausages out of their bags, dry them very thoroughly with paper towels (surface moisture is the number one enemy of good browning)
+- Take the sausages out of their bags, dry them thoroughly with paper towels (surface moisture is the number one enemy of good browning)

-- Cook them over moderate heat in a skillet with a little butter or over a grill.
+- Cook them with a little butter over moderate heat in a skillet or over a grill.